Leading Through Ambiguity: Lessons From Building With AI ‘Autonomously’

 What I actually learned

 The real bottleneck wasn’t intelligence or creativity.
-It was coordination.
-And building something real, even when it’s messy or half-working, taught me more than any amount of prompt tuning ever could.
+It was coordination, in a reality that is constantly evolving.
+And building something real, even when it’s messy or half-working, taught me about the state of the tools then any prompt tuning could.

 Where Trip Genie is now